File Transfer Protocol (FTP) Setup Guide link

-Follow our setup guide to sync files from an FTP server to your destination.
+Follow our setup guide to sync files from an FTP or FTPS server to your destination.

-- An account on an FTP server containing files with supported file types and encodings
+- An account on an FTP or FTPS server containing files with supported file types and encodings.

 In the connector setup form, enter the Destination schema name of your choice.

 Enter the Destination table name.

 Enter your User name.